Principia-Turtle/Archive/content/weapon-damage.md

 ## Introduction

 This node is about melee and ranged weapons and wands.
-We will look behind the math of damage from weapons again by both average and stochastic lens.
+We will look behind the math of damage from weapons.

 ## Formula